AOE-Dylan/lets-git-it-together/README.md

 ## Your Task
 With the students at your table section acting as a team,
 1. Assign one student as the PM, this student is in charge of creating the repository on GitHub and adding every other student on the table as collaborators.
-2. Every other student must accept the invitation from a Jr. DevLeague instructor to become a collaborator on GitHub.
+2. Every other student must accept the invitation from the maintainer to become a collaborator on the GitHub repo.
 3. Each student must **clone** the repository to their local workspace. **DO NOT FORK!** Just clone.
 4. Follow the GitHub Flow above to create a simple project.
 Each student is only allowed to create and modify one file each.
 5. Create the following files: